shanahdt/MUSI3030/_sources/assignments/questionSheet2.txt

 =============================================

-1. Which musical device does Taruskin say “stands in the baldest possible contrast…so the spirituality of the German romantics”?
+1. Which musical device does Taruskin say “stands in the baldest possible contrast…to the spirituality of the German romantics”?

-2. According to Taruskin, what was the celebratory-sounding overture of *Il barbiere di Siviglia* celebrating?
+2. According to Taruskin, what was the celebratory-sounding overture of *Il barbiere di Siviglia* actually celebrating?

 3. What about Rossini’s compositional style did German musicians find infuriating?